Maine Archives and Museums Conference

 Attendees may share carpooling information on this spreadsheet.

-There will be free trolley service between the conference and three local hotels (The Northeastland Hotel, Hampton Inn, and SureStay by Best Western).
+There will be free trolley service between the conference and The Northeastland Hotel.